Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Give Yourself Plenty of Time

 It can take a while to find the right home for your dog, so give yourself a few weeks at least to conduct your search.
-Typically, though, it will take 3 months to complete the process of screening potential adopters and finding someone who suits your pup’s specific needs and best interests.
+Typically, though, it may take as long as 3 months to complete the process of screening potential adopters and finding someone who suits your pup’s specific needs and best interests.

 Beagle dog lying down waiting for owner with sad face